-Nokia will launching their “anyhaul” end-to-end mobile transport portfolio at next week’s Mobile World Conference 2017.
+Nokia will launch their “anyhaul” end-to-end mobile transport portfolio at next week’s Mobile World Conference 2017.
 In this portfolio, Nokia brings together mobile transport technology across microwave, IP, optical, mobile and fixed access to offer industry’s most comprehensive ‘anyhaul’ mobile transport portfolio.
 It is an end-to-end solution is specifically designed and optimized to address the critical requirements of the 5G era.
 Part of the “anyhaul” portfolio is an expanded 1830 PSS optical transport platform.

 The Nokia portfolio has also been optimized for 10Gbps cell site connections, up from the previous 1Gbps interface which has dominated 2G/3G and LTE backhaul deployments for nearly a decade.
 With these capacities comes greater need for high availability and each product offers enhanced capabilities, including timing, synchronization and OAM, optimized to their specific technologies.